 Research is giving scientists clues to the differences among people who have ARDS.
 Based on these findings, researchers can learn how to design specific treatments that take those differences into account.
 Some of the studies researchers hope will offer important insights include:

-- Classifying people into groups with higher and lower levels of inflammation.
+- Different levels of inflammation: This study classifies people into groups with higher and lower levels of inflammation.
 Some researchers believe that treatments that did not work when they were tested in a mixed group of patients might work for one subgroup or another, and this study is one example of their efforts to test that.
 Researchers hope this study will improve understanding of the disease and one day allow doctors to choose more precise treatments.

-- Developing tools aimed at helping researchers predict which children with ARDS will respond best to treatment.
+- Children and ARDS: Researchers are developing tools aimed at helping predict which children with ARDS will respond best to treatment.
 Researchers also are testing treatment approaches for these children.
 The PRone and OScillation PEdiatric Clinical Trial (PROSpect) is looking at different types of ventilation and also whether children recover sooner while lying on their front or back, for example.
 Researchers hope this will give doctors better information about best practices for the care of children with ARDS.

-- Exploring how people with ARDS who need mechanical ventilation might benefit from personalized ventilator settings.
+- Ventilator therapies: This study explores how people with ARDS who need mechanical ventilation might benefit from personalized ventilator settings.
 Specifically, researchers are looking into ways to use images of the lung from computerized tomography (CT) scans to detect strain on lung tissue from ventilators.
 They then hope to learn how to tailor the settings to prevent lung damage.

 New ARDS treatments